Strictly Come Dancing leaderboard 2020

 UPDATED LIVE: Who’s top of the table on Strictly this week?
 And who’s Cha Cha chances have already run out?

-As Strictly Come Dancing 2020 gets underway with the first live show of the series tonight, we bring you all the latest on the scores, keeping track of the highs and lows as the Strictly Come Dancing line-up take to the dance floor to perform their first official routines.
+After Strictly Come Dancing 2020 got well and truly underway in the first live show of the series on Saturday, we’ve got all the information you need on the week one highlights and the scores.

-The likes of Maisie Smith, Jamie Laing, Clara Amfo and Nicola Adams are all making their dance floor debuts with their respective Strictly Come Dancing professionals, but who will emerge top of the leaderboard?
+The Strictly Come Dancing line-up took to the dance floor to debut their skills with their first marked routines on Saturday night, joined by their respective Strictly Come Dancing professionals.

+Jamie Laing was first out, failing to wow the judges with his Cha Cha Cha – which was a long time in the making, the Made in Chelsea star having had to drop out of the competition before it even started last year after suffering an injury during the launch show.

 Week one Strictly leaderboard